molnett/cert-manager-webhook-gandi/README.md

     Check the status of the Certificate:

+        kubectl describe certificate $DOMAIN

+8. Issue a wildcard Certificate for your `$DOMAIN`:

+        cat << EOF | sed "s/example-com/$DOMAIN/" | kubectl apply -f -
+        apiVersion: cert-manager.io/v1alpha2
+        kind: Certificate
+        metadata:
+          name: wildcard-example-com
+        spec:
+          dnsNames:
+          - '*.example-com'
+          issuerRef:
+            name: letsencrypt-staging
+          secretName: wildcard-example-com-tls
+        EOF

+    Check the status of the Certificate:

-        kubectl describe certificate $NAME
+        kubectl describe certificate $DOMAIN

-1. Uninstall this webhook
+99. Uninstall this webhook:

         helm uninstall cert-manager-webhook-gandi --namespace cert-manager
+        kubectl delete -f rbac.yaml
+        kubectl delete gandi-credentials

+100. Uninstalling cert-manager:

+    This is out of scope here.
+Refer to the [documentation](https://cert-manager.io/docs/installation/uninstall/kubernetes/).

 ## Development
-*Note*: If some tool (IDE or build process) fails resolving a dependency, it may be the cause that a indirect dependency uses `bzr` for versioning.
+**Note**: If some tool (IDE or build process) fails resolving a dependency, it may be the cause that a indirect dependency uses `bzr` for versioning.
 In such a case it may help to put the `bzr` binary into `$PATH` or `$GOPATH/bin`.

 ## Conformance test
 Please note that the test is not a typical unit or integration test.
 Instead it invokes the web hook in a Kubernetes-like environment which asks the web hook to really call the DNS provider (.i.e.
 Gandi).
 It attempts to create an `TXT` entry like `cert-manager-dns01-tests.example.com`, verifies the presence of the entry via Google DNS.
 Finally it removes the entry by calling the cleanup method of web hook.

-*Note*: Replace the string `darwin` in the URL below with an OS matching your system (e.g. `linux`).
+**Note**: Replace the string `darwin` in the URL below with an OS matching your system (e.g. `linux`).

 As said above, the conformance test is run against the real Gandi API.
 Therefore you *must* have a Gandi account, a domain and an API key.